intelowlproject/IntelOwl/docs/source/Usage.md

 * `OpenCTI`: scan an observable on an OpenCTI instance
 * `Intezer_Get`: check if an analysis related to a hash is available in [Intezer](https://analyze.intezer.com/))
 * `MWDB_Get`: [mwdblib](https://mwdb.readthedocs.io/en/latest/) Retrieve malware file analysis by hash from repository maintained by CERT Polska MWDB.
+* `YETI` (Your Everyday Threat Intelligence): scan an observable on a YETI instance.

 #### Generic analyzers (email, phone number, etc.; anything really)
 Some Analyzers require details other than just IP, URL, Domain etc...
 We classified them as Generic Analyzers.
 Since the type of field is not known, there is a format for strings to be followed.